wmhilton-stoplight/platform-docs/docs/2.-governance/e.getting-started-with-api-governance.md

 # Getting started with API Governance

-[API Governance]() programs are being undertaken across companies of all shapes and sizes, but that's not to say that all of them achieve their desired objectives.
-It is important to have a well-planned API governance initiative complemented by the right tools and inclusion of collaborators across the organization.
+[API governance](TODO) is being undertaken across companies of all shapes and sizes, but that's not to say that all of them achieve their desired objectives.
+Some API governance efforts try to standardize too much too soon, and create overly restrictive rules which block legitimiate work.
+They can become a bottleneck, which API development teams will then try to circumnavigate instead of a benefit to them.
+This can usually be solved via cooperation with collaborators from across the organization, surveying them to find and solve legitimate problems that do not slow developers down.

 To build a successful API governance program, thinking about governance in the right context is paramount.
 There's no single strategy that fits all circumstances and use-cases.
 Governance is often a balancing act and it's wise to take a light step-by-step approach.
 Stoplight's platform arms you with the tooling to help you at each stage of your initiative.